 Satisfy the taste buds of your vegan guests with this delectable, tangy Korean cauliflower wings recipe.
-They are lightly coated in a crisp batter, double baked and smothered in a sweet, spicy Korean gochujang sauce sold within our Summer Sauce Box.
-These wings are finger licking good and as they are baked, they are a healthy bowl of what feels like a naughty treat.
+They are lightly coated in a crisp batter, double-baked and smothered in a sweet, spicy Korean Gochujang Sauce sold within our Dipping Sauce Box.
+These wings are finger-licking good and as they are baked, they are a healthy bowl of what feels like a naughty treat.

 Spicy Korean Cauliflower Wings, Miso Mayo Dip Recipe

 Mustard Family Foods’ frozen Spicy Korean Gochujang Sauce, also sold within our Dipping Sauce Box is a great, versatile sauce: Simply defrost overnight in the fridge and then use to make these delicious vegan-friendly Korean cauliflower wings!

 250g Mustard Family Foods’ frozen spicy Korean gochujang sauce

 ½ tsp Red pepper flakes